-8.2.3 QC Samples.
+8.2.3 QC Samples

-Verify the specified QC samples (laboratory and field) were analyzed and the frequency was adequate as described in the QAP.
+Verify the specified QC samples (laboratory and field) were analyzed and the frequency was adequate as described in the QAPP.
+Field samples and samples schedules are reviewed monthly to ensure QC samples are collected in accordance with this plan.